GitHub

 • The callback payload JSON on stdin.

-• The event name (attack_started or attack_ended) as argv[1].
+• The event name (attack_started, attack_ended or update_available) as argv[1].

 • A minimal environment: only PATH, HOME, TZ, LANG, USER and TMPDIR are passed through.
 The daemon's secrets (bot tokens, SMTP credentials) are never inherited by the hook or its children.